awhewell/sql-script-generator/README.md

 Tables | Dictionary of tables indexed by name
-Views | Dictionary of views indexed by name UserDefinedTableTypes | Dictionary of UDTTs indexed by name
+Views | Dictionary of views indexed by name UserDefinedTableTypes | Dictionary of UDTTs indexed by name StoredProcedures | Dictionary of stored procedures indexed by name

 ### Table / View / UDTT Properties